omidmt/rira/README.md

 All controller which extends RiraController (and of course its child, Secure and UnSecure) can use rira layout by default through controller.

 The main layout meta tag should be removed from views if rira layout should be used for rendering.

+An app.css stylesheet can be defined in application that is included in rira layout to apply changes that require from application on plugin layout.

 #### Scaffold (Dev)
 To use RIRA customized scaffolding templates which is matched with the theme and make the fields compatible with it follow the following steps: